Who should be screened and when

 Screening examinations of the adult population are aimed at early detection and prevention:

-• the main diseases of the circulatory system – arterial hypertension, coronary heart disease;
+• diseases of the circulatory system – arterial hypertension, coronary heart disease;

 • precancerous, malignant neoplasms of the cervix among women;